rxue/learning-dirary/books/programming/practical-coding/tdd/growing-object-oriented-software-guided-by-tests/README.md

 Error message should clearly describe what needs to be done

 ### Develop from the Inputs to the Outputs
+> from the objects that receive external events, through the intermediate layers, to the central domain model, and then on to other boundary objects that generate an externally visible response.

 ### Unit-Test Behavior, Not Methods
 > Many developers who adopt TDD find their early tests hard to understand when they revisit them later, and one common mistake is thinking about testing methods.
 A test called testBidAccepted() tells us what it does, but not what it’s for.